Lombiq/Orchard-Chart.js/Readme.md

 The properties are:
 - ChartType ("type"): String indicating the [chart type](https://www.chartjs.org/docs/latest/charts/).
 - Labels ("labels"): An array of strings for the series lables.
-- DataSets ("data-sets"): An array of `ChartJsDataSet` objects, each representing a series.
+- DataSets ("datasets"): An array of `ChartJsDataSet` objects, each representing a series.
 - Options ("options"): An object that gets serialized (and property names converted to camelCase) to become the `options` property of the Chart.js configuration object.
 - BackgroundColor ("background"): A CSS style color string.
 Default value is "white".